Outreach

 Conductors’ Symposium

 The Conductors’ Symposium provides advanced training in choral conducting from Master Conductor Kari Turunen to university, school, church and community choir directors from around the world.
 Five participants will be given significant time over a full week to conduct the choir in rehearsal, with emphasis given to score interpretation as well as choral techniques and gestures.
-This year’s focus will be music reflecting war and peace from 20th and 21st century North America and Europe.
-The week culminates with our War & Peace concert on February 16, 2024.
+This year’s focus will be music of Canada and the United States and will culminate with our Neighbo(u)rs concert on February 13, 2026.

 Interplay